hiro2233/nuttx/nuttx/configs/stm32vldiscovery/README.txt

     CONFIG_ARCH_STACKDUMP - Do stack dumps after assertions

-    CONFIG_ARCH_CALIBRATION - when used togeter with CONFIG_DEBUG enables some
+    CONFIG_ARCH_CALIBRATION - when used togeter with CONFIG_DEBUG_FEATURES enables some
 	   build in instrumentation that cause a 100 second delay during boot-up.
 	   This 100 second delay serves no purpose other than it allows you to calibratre CONFIG_ARCH_LOOPSPERMSEC.
 You simply use a stop watch to